Guidelines for SERP providers

 1 - the SERP provider has inserted an ad that doesn't exist in the original page.

-2 - this is an ad, but it's fine as it's also present in the original page.
+2 - this is also an ad, but it's not considered a violation as it's also present in the original page.

 3 - while the result wasn't inserted by the SERP provider, it was moved above a more relevant result.